simplysmarty/simplysmarty/README.md

-# Hey, I'm Anuoluwapo Fasanya 👋
+# Hey, I'm Segun Fasanya 👋

 > *"Data doesn't lie — but it does hide.
 My job is to find what it's hiding."*